cesibley/Wally-s-Basic/README.md

 # Wally's Basic (WBASIC)

+> **Experimental branch:** this version includes UI changes that have not yet been incorporated into the main codebase.

 WBASIC is a GW-BASIC–style interpreter with a GTK3 user interface, focused on faithful classic BASIC behavior and a portable C codebase, including text and graphics command support.